Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/DocGuide.md

 [text of link](url){:target="_blank"}
 ~~~

-When linking between markdown files, the `url` will be the permalink defined in the front matter of the markdown file you wish to link to (need to include a leading `/`).
+When linking between markdown files, the `url` will be the permalink defined in the front matter of the markdown file you wish to link to (do not include a leading `/`).

 ## highlight blocks